The place. A temple garden with thousands of moss varieties.

 2. A self-addressed envelope + an international reply coupon (sold in most postal offices in respective countries of residence)

-The Temple says the application has to reach them 7 working days before your visit.
+The Temple says the application has to reach them 3 weeks before your visit.
 But, to err on the side of caution, I recommend sending them out way earlier to buffer for the varying postal processing time on both ends.
 I sent mine out 1 – 1.5 months before my departure date.

 The Address to send to: